 Mechanical energy comes from either a washer or a person hand-washing clothes.

 How to Select the Best Detergent

 You can now find liquids and powders in concentrated or ultra formulas.
 Although packaged in smaller sizes, they provide the same cleaning power as their larger unconcentrated counterparts.
-To determine the correct amount to use, follow the label instructions and use the companion measuring cap or scoop.
+To determine the correct amount to use, follow the label instructions and use the companion measuring cup or scoop.
 These products simply have the extra water or fillers removed making them easier and less expensive to ship and store.
-The single-dose packs and pods are concentrated even further and may actually save you money by preventing overuse.
+The single-dose packs and pods are concentrated even further and might actually save you money by preventing overuse.

 Many people chose their laundry detergent based on scent.
 Just remember that "smelling clean" is not the same as being clean.
 Be sure that soil is actually being removed and not just covered up with perfume.

 Biotech Solutions For Climate Report: Examining Biotechnology's Contributions To Addressing The Climate Crisis.
 Industrial Biotechnology.